 The Miami-Biltmore Hotel & Country Club was designated a National Historic Landmark in 1996.
 The hotel is also famous for the “Al Capone Suite”, the official name is Everglades Suite, in which the legendary American Gangster resided.
 The suite is on the 13th floor.
 Unlike many buildings that superstitiously omit the 13th floor, the Biltmore doesn’t.

-Did you ever wanted to swim in the biggest hotel swimming pool in the continental US?
+Did you ever want to swim in the biggest hotel swimming pool in the continental US?
 Then visit the Biltmore Hotel.
 Its 23,000 square-feet pool holds 700,000 gallons of water.

 Like mentioned above, there are two tours every Sunday, at 1:30 pm and 2:30 pm.
 One tour lasts about an hour and you will explore different parts of the hotel as well you get to know the history of the hotel in more detail.

 Not far from the Biltmore is the Venetian Pool, another historic place in Miami and tourist attraction.
-After my visit in the hotel I went there for my first time.
+After my visit to the hotel, I went there for my first time.
 That day they had their annual dog swim.
 People came with their dogs to swim in the pool.
 It was pretty funny to see the dogs jumping into the pool.